topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 - searchable by id

 #### Search extrinsics and events by name
-Display list of matching extrinsics and events by name.
+Display a list of matching extrinsics and events by name.
-- fulltext search - doesn't require exact name, substring is sufficient
+- full-text search - doesn't require exact name, substring is sufficient

 #### Account detail